avtomat-hub/avtomat-hub.github.io/_aws/actions/cloudtrail/discover_resource_events.md

 ## Examples

-Discover any events against 'vol-1234567890abcdef0' created in the last 24 hours in eu-west-2:
+Discover any events against 'vol-1234567890abcdef0' created in the last 90 days in eu-west-2:

 ```python
 from avtomat_aws import cloudtrail